OpenStackOnRaPi/ostackinstall/README.md

 $ systemctl restart systemd-networkd
 ```

-After completing the above steps, VLANs 101, 102 and 103 will be activated in the OpenStack infrastructure, ready for building VLAN provider networks on top of them.
+After completing the above steps, VLANs 101, 102 and 103 will also be activated in the virtual devices on our RPi hosts.
+This will make these networks finally ready for building OpenStack VLAN provider networks on top of them.

 #### 7.i.c Separating the flat network using a VLAN